humeman/killbill3/README.md

 * **Assignment 1.01**: Random dungeon generator

     This program creates a randomly-generated dungeon with several rooms and corridors, and prints it out to the terminal.
+* **Assignment 1.02**: Dungeon load/save

+    This program enables loading/saving dungeons in an RLG327 file format.
+It also creates a PC character and adds debugging flags.